A Concept of what it means to be a Filipino…

 However, hating your own country becomes a reflection of your identity.
 This hate indicates the inability of accepting oneself.
 Mahal was able to experience this dilemma upon talking to a white girl from Sweden during her work as a cashier.
 She said, “Pagtingin ko sa salamin, nakita ko ang katotohanan: ang aking pagkatao ay walang sinabi sa kanyang kagandahan.”
 She started to excessively use beauty products.
 She aims to change her appearance to match the desired Western or European beauty.
 In my novel, this also becomes a metaphor for the present state of the Philippines as we depend on external support from other countries.

-The plot of the story, starts when Mahal catches Ian selling drugs in Tondo.
+The plot of the story starts when Mahal catches Ian selling drugs in Tondo.
 He argues that this will help them earn enough money to migrate.
 Things got worse when Ian was caught and shot during a drug raid.
-Arrested and taken in as a prisoner, Ian was given a chance to redeem himself from less years in jail if he can name his comrades.
-An act of pure betrayal, Ian names Mahal as part of his illegal drug trafficking operation.
+Arrested and taken in as a prisoner, Ian was given a chance to redeem himself from fewer years in jail if he can name his comrades.
+In an act of pure betrayal, Ian names Mahal as part of his illegal drug trafficking operation.

 Mahal’s ability to change her perspective towards hating her country becomes a challenging possibility for me.
 Unfortunate countless events seem to follow her in her own country.
 However, she seems to remember her identity as a Filipino during her stay in prison.
 As she reflected on her childhood, “Marinig ko lang ang tunog ng motorsiklo, masaya na ako.
 Naiisip ko pauwi na ako sa aking tahanan, si Papa humihilik at si Mama nagluluto.”
 The familial loving trait of Filipinos is widely portrayed in this scene, as she reminisces and appreciates the memory of her parents back home.